F-Ortiz11/Cybersecurity--Homelab/01-domain-controller/README.md

 ## Troubleshooting

 During initial network configuration, the VMware NAT gateway became unreachable.
+Attempted to switch DHCP

+back to auto but this did not resolve the issue.

-The issue was resolved by restarting the VMware NAT and DHCP services on the host machine.
+The issue was resolved by restarting the VMware NAT and DHCP services (using 'services.msc') on the host machine.

 ## Lessons Learned